 Zillow, then, is a must-use for a home seller in Metro Detroit Michigan.
 Launched in 2006, it has become the ultimate online source for all things real estate where users can search over 110 million properties (both on and off market) in the database.
 You can do any number of things through Zillow – get a price estimate (called a “Zestimate”), find an agent, cruise design galleries, calculate a mortgage, and more.
 Zillow also offers a couple of dozen apps for cross-platform access.

 Do be aware, though, that Zillow is basically a real estate search engine more than a transactional platform, though it does, as we mentioned, have more than a million homes listed across the country.
 While buyers can get comparable prices and a value estimate, Zillow is primarily considered a media company, one that makes its money from ad placements.

 But Don’t Forget Your Local Agent

 As convenient as these sites are (and often highly effective too), nothing beats the expertise and experience of your local real estate agent.
 For your agent isn’t just someone trying to sell your house for a fee.
 She is also your partner and ally.
 A good agent can assist you in lots more ways than just finding buyers and filling out the papers.
-For every home seller in Bloomfield HIlls , then, an agent can be a valuable asset.
+For every home seller in Metro Detroit Michigan, then, an agent can be a valuable asset.
 Discover more.
 Contact us today!
 248-330-4421